elizabrock/software-development-curriculum/dotnet/sql-server-setup.md

 8. Click "Next"
 7. Click 'Next'
 9. Another set of checks.
 Wait, wait some more
 10. The installer will run some checks.
 If one of them fails, click on the failure for details on how to correct the issue and correct the issue.
-Afterwards, restart the installation and return to step 1.
+Afterwards, tell it to rerun the checks.

-10. Click "Next"
+11. Click "Next"
-11. "Please Wait" while more checks are run
+12. "Please Wait" while more checks are run
-12.
-Click "Select All"
-Click "Next"
-Wait a short while
-Click "Next"
-Click "Next"
-Click "Next"
+13. Click "Next"
-Click "Next"
+14. Click 'Next'
-Wait an interminable amount of time
+15. Do some more waiting.
-Click "Close"
+16. Click "Close"
-Restart your computer
+17. Restart your computer

+## Verify Installation

-Open Microsoft SQL Server Management Studio
+1. Open Microsoft SQL Server Management Studio
-The "Connect to Server" window will open
+2. The "Connect to Server" window will open
-Choose "Browse for More" from "Server Name"
+3. Choose "Browse for More" from "Server Name"
-On the Local Servers tab, expand "Database Engine" Select "YOURUSERNAME/SQLEXPRESS"
+4. On the Local Servers tab, expand "Database Engine"
+5. Select "YOURUSERNAME/SQLEXPRESS"
-Click "Ok"
+6. Click "Ok"
-Click "Connect"
+7. Click "Connect"
-If you see "YOURUSERNAME/SQLEXPRESS" in the "Object Explorer" sidebar, you have won.
+8. If you see "YOURUSERNAME/SQLEXPRESS" in the "Object Explorer" sidebar, you have won.